KappaAnalysis/Kappa/docs/main.md

     --- Reader                   : Booking "BDT" of type ... if electrons configured Electron ID MVA Completed                                until here
     Start Kappa producer KTuple
-    Init producer TreeInfo      ... for each configured Kappa producer Taking trigger from process HLT (label = TriggerResults) Begin processing the 1st record.
+    Init producer TreeInfo using config from Info        ... for each configured Kappa producer Taking trigger from process HLT (label = TriggerResults) Begin processing the 1st record.
 Run 1, Event 100000, LumiSection 2500 at 01-Jan-2015 00:01:00 CET

-There are a few cave-ats for different CMSSW versions:

-- 3.5.14: nothing known
-- 5.3.23: nothing known
-- 7.0.9: nothing known
-- 7.2.2: use the development branch

-# Usage and options {#main-options}

 The Kappa-CMSSW EDProducer has a few options: